citizenfx/fivem-docs/content/client-manual/console-commands.md

 Usage: `netgraph <true|false>`

 ### netobjviewer
-Shows a list of current nodes being synchronized over the network.
+Shows a list of current nodes being synchronized over the network, when OneSync is enabled.

 Usage: `netobjviewer <true|false>`